DorianDepriester/voroGmsh/README.md

 <img src="https://raw.githubusercontent.com/DorianDepriester/voroGmsh/master/Examples/pack_six_cube_poly.png" width="300"><img src="https://raw.githubusercontent.com/DorianDepriester/voroGmsh/master/Examples/pack_six_cube_poly_01.png" width="300">

 ## Note
 I am not a programmer.
 Thus, this class is probably not optimized in terms of performances or flexibility.
-Do not hesitate to commit or fork this project in order to improve it.
+Do not hesitate to fork this project in order to improve it.